Marketing can be scary – you’re expected to come up with ideas to impress people you’ve never met and sell them your product or service?

 When you calculate the ratio between your marketing and revenue, you will know how efficiently you are using marketing spending to get sales revenue.

-To calculate the ratio is not as tricky as it might sound.
+Calculating the ratio is not as tricky as it might sound.
 All you have to do is calculate your total revenue from sales.
 Then, divide your total marketing spending by this number.
 Do not include any expenditure that is not from sales activity.

 Search Engine Traffic